-We will be sending home a reading guide identifying the different stages of reading.
+You will shortly receive a reading guide and other information identifying the different stages of reading and how you can support your child at home.

-On the Bowes website you can find the extended documents with useful questions to ask children when reading.
+On the Bowes Website you can find the extended documents with useful questions to ask children when reading.

-Teachers will write the title and name of the book your child is bringing home in a reading record book.
-Please write comments in your child's reading record book so we know how they are getting on at home and how we can support you further:
+Please write comments in your child's reading record book so we know how they are getting on at home and how we can support you further.